weixian-zhang/FoodTruckJunkie/README.md

 ApiServer subsystem is an ASP.NET Core 3.1 web application which uses Json as the default data response format.
 * ApiServer adopts a URL Api versioning strategy as we want versioning to be explicit and not subtle like header and content-negotitation strategies.
-  QueryString Api versioning strategt tends to clutter the Api's natural querystring parameters
+  QueryString Api versioning strategy tends to clutter the Api's natural querystring parameters
-* ApiServer also supports a /heath endpoint in addition to report "is alive" status, this endpoint can extend to return monitoring metrics modern monitoring tools like Prometheus to scrape metrics from.
+* ApiServer also supports a /heath endpoint in addition to report "is alive" status, this endpoint can extend to return monitoring metrics for modern monitoring tools like Prometheus to scrape from.
 * Supports OpenAPI to
-  * improve external developers' experience
+  * improve external developers' development experience, providing them a formal accurate API contract to develop against
-  * API Gateway products can easily import ApiServer's API spec using OpenApi Json format as exposed as ""/swagger/v1/swagger.json
+  * to support better integration with external API Gateway products, they can easily import the OpenApi Json format as exposed as ""/swagger/v1/swagger.json

 | Verbs | API Paths | QueryStrings | Description | Status Code | Data Returned |
 | ------------- | ------------- | ------------- | ------------- | ------------- |  ------------- |